rails/rails/guides/source/active_record_validations_callbacks.md

 This validation will work with all of the association types.

-CAUTION: Don't use +validates_associated+ on both ends of your associations.
+CAUTION: Don't use `validates_associated` on both ends of your associations.
 They would call each other in an infinite loop.

-The default error message for +validates_associated+ is "_is invalid_".
-Note that each associated object will contain its own +errors+ collection; errors do not bubble up to the calling model.
+The default error message for `validates_associated` is "_is invalid_".
+Note that each associated object will contain its own `errors` collection; errors do not bubble up to the calling model.

-### +confirmation+
+### `confirmation`

 You should use this helper when you have two text fields that should receive exactly the same content.
 For example, you may want to confirm an email address or a password.
 This validation creates a virtual attribute whose name is the name of the field that has to be confirmed with "_confirmation" appended.